dgiglio84/Superstore-Analysis-2024/README.md

 **Annual Profit Analysis**

--	The store saw gradual growth with each year.
+-	The store saw increased growth with each year.

 ![image](https://github.com/dgiglio84/Superstore-Sales-Analysis/assets/120340086/fdddf457-a777-433b-bed5-8b7bbc2b1148)

--	Profits have steadily increased, but not at the same rate as sales.
+-	Profits steadily increased, but not at the same rate as sales.

 ![image](https://github.com/dgiglio84/Superstore-Sales-Analysis/assets/120340086/b2ee384b-aee3-4c22-84d1-316463b99a64)